Murder of Romona Moore: Trial and details

 Two male suspects were arrested in the Moore case, in part aided by the report of the 15-year-old girl they had sexually attacked.
-In 2004 the Brooklyn DA was reported to be seeking the death penalty against the two defendants, who were indicted on five counts of 1st-degree murder, among other charges, for allegedly kidnapping, raping and murdering Romona Moore.
-They faced separate charges for their attack on the 15-year-old.
+In 2004 the Brooklyn DA was reported to be seeking the death penalty against the two defendants, who were indicted on five counts of first degree murder, among other charges, for allegedly kidnapping, raping and murdering Romona Moore.
+However, the death penalty was dropped as an option after the People v.
+LaValle ruling in 2004.
+The two men also faced separate charges for their attack on the 15-year-old.

 The details of Moore's kidnapping, captivity, and murder were recounted in the prosecutor's opening statement at the trial, which started on January 18, 2006:

-Prosecutor Anna-Sigga Nicolazzi said two thugs terrorized Romona Moore for days in a Brooklyn basement in April 2003, repeatedly raping her and attacking her with a knife, a saw, a hammer and a barbell.
+Prosecutor Anna-Sigga Nicolazzi said two thugs terrorized Ramona Moore for days in a Brooklyn basement in April 2003, repeatedly raping her and attacking her with a knife, a saw, a hammer and a barbell.
 Defendants Troy Hendrix, 22, and Kayson Pearson, 23, are also charged with kidnapping and raping a 15-year-old girl days after they allegedly killed Moore.
 "Romona Moore's injuries are indescribable,' said Nicolazzi.
 "The horror she endured, the torture she endured will become clear."

 Additional details were revealed in testimony about evidence.